Anna Karen: Early life

 Karen was born in Durban, South Africa, on 19 September 1936 as Ann Harrison McCall to John and Muriel McCall (née Harrison).
-Her Irish father was an accountant while her mother was English.
+Her father was an accountant from Ireland, while her mother was English.
 Karen developed an interest in acting at a young age, and joined the South African National Theatre at the age of fifteen.
-She starred in several touring productions over the next two years until she fell afoul of the apartheid laws as she visited the ill daughter of the black stage manager.
+She starred in several touring productions over the next two years.
+According to Karen, the South African National Theatre Company had hired a black stage manager and Karen broke apartheid-era laws by visiting the manager's home to see his sick daughter.

-Advised to move away, Karen moved to London at the age of 17.
+Advised to leave South Africa, Karen moved to London at the age of 17.
 She shared a room with two other girls in a girls' hostel in Paddington and enrolled at the London School of Dramatic Art.
 She began working as a kitchen porter, washing up at a local restaurant in the evenings to help pay for her rent and drama school fees, however she learnt that she could earn twice as much money if she worked as a striptease dancer at London's Panama Club, which she did.